 Invest in the right employees.

 One of Google’s Eight ideas that work at Google is to “hire the right people.”
 Google is obviously on to something, but it’s not enough to simply hire the right people—you want to keep the right people.
 To keep great employees, you have to know what they want.
 Study after study has shown that employees want to be valued, and know that they are making a difference.

 There are many ways to invest in the right employees.
 The simplest, and yet sometimes hardest investment is to make time for, and take personal interest in, employees’ career growth.
 Most employers will insist they can’t afford the time it takes to invest in individual employees.
 But when you refer back to the statistics on employee turnover, how can you afford to not invest in the most crucial aspect employee retention?

 Schedule one-on-one time specifically to discuss what is working well and where there are areas to grow.
-Allow interested employees to develop and learn at trainings, seminars, forums, etc. These types of learnings will not only be a valuable return on investment for your organisation, employees will feel like they are important to your organisation.
+Allow interested employees to develop and learn at trainings, seminars, forums, etc. These types of learnings will not only be a valuable return on investment for your organization, employees will feel like they are important to your organization.

 Your browser is out of date and may not be able to properly display our website.
 A list of modern browsers is below; simply click an icon to go to the browser's download page.